Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 ### Resumable Full-Run Controls

-The WTHOR sharded runner now supports `--positions-per-shard` and `--time-limit-sec`.
-This lets the full WTHOR blend run advance in smaller, resumable chunks instead of requiring one very large shard to finish.
+The WTHOR sharded runner now supports `--positions-per-shard`, `--range-start` / `--range-end`, and `--time-limit-sec`.
+This lets the full WTHOR blend run advance in smaller, resumable chunks instead of requiring one very large shard to finish. `--merge-completed` updates `partial_merged` from all finished shards even before the full WTHOR run is complete.

-`--merge-completed` updates `partial_merged` from all finished shards even before the full WTHOR run is complete.
+For very small shard sizes such as `--positions-per-shard 5`, the runner no longer expands every scheduled shard into `manifest.json`.
+It writes the total `shard_count` plus a first/last preview controlled by `--manifest-shard-preview`, so continuing from `--range-start 30` avoids a large manifest.

 Smoke test with 5 WTHOR position samples, `positions_per_shard=2`, `blend_param=1.0`, `top_n=1,3`: